 Notes: [1] Annual emissions for bag-house, vent raises, and heaters based on 24/7 operations.
+[2] Annual emissions for generators based on weekly testing for one hour for each generator.

 7.3 Anticipated Impacts

 Figures 6 through 19 provide concentration contour plots for each of the contaminants modelled, with the exception of the metals.
 The metal concentrations and dustfall are scaled directly from the TSP results, and therefore the contours will generally be similar in shape, but with much lower values, as can be inferred the results provided on Table 5 and Table 6.